-At this moment in time, it is much easier to predict how a student will experience the classroom on a laptop in a quiet room at home compared to a student trying to use a 4 year old Android device on the train making their way to work in the morning.
+At this moment in time, it is much easier to predict how a student will experience the classroom on a laptop in a quiet room at home compared to a student trying to use a 4-year-old Android device on the train making their way to work on the morning.

 It is particularly challenging if students are trying to use their mobile devices for group classes where the extra data/power required can potentially ruin the learning experience for other participants.

 While the emergence of 5G and more free wi-fi options popping up all the time makes us all optimists about mobile's longer-term prospects, our current view is that the learning experience is far, far better on a desktop computer (and potentially a tablet) vs a mobile phone.

 There are a number of advantages that computers & tablets have over smartphones:

 Larger screen sizes (important for sharing lesson materials)